RMednis/Stundas-Scraper-New/README.md

 that no lesson is shorter than 45 minutes.
 - The exported data does not calculate or approximate breaks between 45 minute lessons.
 This should be done on the front-end apps.
-- The scripts can both - export to a MongoDB database server, or generate a static JSON output file, this can be set in the configuration file generated on first start.
+- The scripts can both - export to a MongoDB database server, or generate static JSON output files, this can be set in the configuration file generated on first start.